 One can find a variety of things for shopping at Surajkund Crafts Mela like decorated mirrors, bangles, home décor items and so much more, hence all you need to do is just explore it!

-The year 2021 will be witnessing the 35th Surajkund Crafts Mela which will take place between February 1 to 15.
-While the ticket would cost you Rs.
+The year 2023 will be witnessing the 35th Surajkund Crafts Mela which will take place between 01 February 2023 - 16 February 2023.
+While the Surajkund Mela 2023 ticket price would cost you Rs.
 120 during weekdays, during the weekends, you will have to shell out Rs.180.

 Every year, one of the Indian states gets the honor of being the Theme State of the year at the Surajkund Crafts Mela.
 Under this concept, the chosen state is highlighted in all its glory through various art forms and handicrafts.
 Hundreds of artists from that state only showcase their folk art and dances as well, entertaining a huge number of people.